Writing Simpler and Faster MPI Applications

 implemented in isolation from the other threads of execution (see Figure 8).

 This allows the application to be split up into individual threads of execution based solely on the receipt of and required processing of messages.
 The user application no longer needs to be overly concerned about traditional communication rendezvous (as shown in Figure 1).
 This also allows an instance to perform any specific function, or even change overall function during the program execution.
 For instance, nodes may be selected for handling I/O operations and buffering based on their proximity to other nodes that will be using those services.
-An instance may designate an arbitrary number of nodes to a particular function simply by sending them the appropriate message - usually from the control node, which was initially supplied with the capabilities of all the nodes and can determine things like which nodes are on the same physical CPU.
+An instance may designate an arbitrary number of nodes to a particular function simply by sending them the appropriate message - usually from the control node, which was initially supplied with the capabilities of all the nodes and can determine things like which nodes are on the same physical CPU or Blade.

 The framework only needs to supply the following methods: